topaklihuseyin/CMSSW/README.md

 In software terms, an Event starts as a collection of the RAW data from a detector or MC event, stored as a single entity in memory, a C++ type-safe container called edm::Event.
 An Event is a C++ object container for all RAW and reconstructed data related to a particular collision.
 During processing, data are passed from one module to the next via the Event, and are accessed only through the Event.
 All objects in the Event may be individually or collectively stored in ROOT files, and are thus directly browsable in ROOT.
 This allows tests to be run on individual modules in isolation.
 Auxiliary information needed to process an Event is called Event Setup, and is accessed via the EventSetup.

 ### The CMS Data Hierarchy
+CMS Data is arranged into a hierarchy of data tiers.
+Each physics event is written into each data tier, where the tiers each contain different levels of information about the event.
+The different tiers each have different uses.
+The three main data tiers written in CMS are:
+1. RAW: full event information from the Tier-0 (i.e. from CERN), containing 'raw' detector information (detector element hits, etc)
+   1. RAW is not used directly for analysis

 ## Analyzers